 The assignment of marks and grades is the initial responsibility of a course instructor.
 Any grievances concerning grades should first be discussed with the instructor.
-If the problem is not resolved, the student is encouraged to talk with the chair of the department where the course is taught, and then with the dean of the faculty where the course is taught.
+If the problem is not resolved, the student is encouraged to talk with the chair of the department where the course is taught, and then with the dean of the Faculty where the course is taught.

 This informal process is meant to precede and to avoid formal appeal, but does not preclude formal appeal to the faculty council.
-Students should contact their faculty office for complete grade appeal procedures and deadlines in order to learn the procedures which must be followed and the deadlines to be met.
-Students who are unsure of the validity of their grievance should contact the Student Advisor in the Dean of Students' Office.
+Students should contact their Faculty office for complete grade appeal procedures and deadlines in order to learn the procedures which must be followed and the deadlines to be met.
+Students who are unsure of the validity of their grievance should contact the Student OmbudService.